cbandrowski/CSC311_DB_UI_semesterlongproject/README.md

 - **Upload Profile Picture (`showImage`)**: Allows users to upload and display a profile picture.
 Progress tracking is implemented for uploads.

 ### Login and Password Management
--**Login (login): Authenticates user credentials against the database.
+-Login (login): Authenticates user credentials against the database.
 Displays error messages for invalid inputs or incorrect credentials.

--**Sign Up (signUp): Navigates the user to the sign-up screen to create a new account.
+-Sign Up (signUp): Navigates the user to the sign-up screen to create a new account.

--**Toggle Password Visibility (togglePasswordVisibility): Allows users to toggle between hiding and showing their password during login.
+-Toggle Password Visibility (togglePasswordVisibility): Allows users to toggle between hiding and showing their password during login.

 ## Backend